jmei77/Assessing-Loan-Performance-in-P2P-Lending-with-Machine-Learning-Modeling/README.md

-# Assessing Loan Performance in P2P Lending with Machine Learning Modeling
+# About this Project
 Senior design project for Econ 490 - Applied Machine Learning.
-Consists of an analysis of loan performance on a dataset from LendingClub using machine learning methods such as ridge, random forests, and neural networks.
-Last updated on July 8, 2020.
+Please see the PDF file for the full final report or the RMD file for the project code made in RStudio.
+Last updated on July 9, 2020.